April 1, 2026 10 min read

 The Spreadsheet That Changed Everything

 One night I stopped looking at my brokerage and opened a blank spreadsheet.
-I typed my actual monthly bills down the left side.
-Netflix.
-Spotify.
-Car insurance.
+I typed my core monthly expenses down the left side.
 Phone.
-Utilities.
+Internet.
+Electric.
+Insurance.
 Groceries.
-Car payment.
-Mortgage.
-Then I put my monthly dividend income — $395 — at the top and started subtracting.
+Housing.
+Then I put my estimated monthly dividend income — $395 — at the top and started subtracting.

-Utilities is $180.
-I've only got $133 left.
-That covers 74% of it.
-The rest of the bills below — groceries, car payment, mortgage — get nothing.
+Insurance is $150.
+I've only got $110 left.
+That covers about 73% of it.
+The rest of the expenses below — groceries, housing — get nothing.

 I sat there staring at this thing for probably ten minutes.
-Four bills.
+Three core expenses.
 Fully covered.
-My dividends were paying for Netflix, Spotify, car insurance, and my phone bill.
-Every month.
+At my current dividend estimates, my portfolio income was lining up against my phone, my internet, and my electric bill every month.
 Already.
 Not "projected to be covered in 5 years."
 Not "on track to eventually offset."
-Right now.
-This month.
-Those four bills are handled by money that shows up whether I go to work or not.
+Right now, at today's dividend run-rate.
+Three core expenses handled by money that shows up whether I go to work or not.

 That was the first time dividend investing felt real to me.